-Using the industry-standard Oracle Relational Database Management System, the course teaches database design and manipulation concepts, including:
+Using the industry-standard Oracle Relational Database Management System, the short course teaches database design and manipulation concepts, including:

 - Entity modelling